ROASTED CRUNCHY CHICKPEAS

 I am always on the hunt for tips and tricks to enhance the flavour, texture and health benefits of my meals - snacks and salads often being the trickiest to keep interesting.
 Getting a bit of crunch and textural difference is what this delightful little chickpea recipe offers, in addition to adding some pacifying spice options for all three doshas.
 These crunchy morsels are great eaten as a snack, are an easy option for lunchboxes or snack for a party.
 Also too, you can use them as a delicious salad topper, creating extra flavour and health benefits.
 You can add these chickpeas to my Quinoa Roasted Vegetable Salad, super easy and you can find the recipe here.

 WHAT YOU WILL NEED

-450-500 grams of pre-soaked, cooked and well dried chickpeas (after cooking your chickpeas, pat dry with a clean tea towel or cloth and allow to air dry for a few hours.
+450-500 gm of pre-soaked, cooked and well dried chickpeas (after cooking your chickpeas, pat dry with a clean tea towel or cloth and allow to air dry for a few hours.
 The more dry they become, the crispier the end result!)

 Preheat oven to 180 degrees Celsius and line a large baking tray with baking paper.

 In a large bowl, combine the pre-cooked and dried chickpeas with the oil.
 Using your hands, toss the chickpeas and oil until well coated.

 Transfer the oily chickpeas onto the baking tray, spread out well and put in the oven for 45-50 minutes until golden brown and crisp to touch.